typedb/typedb-docs/10-query/04-delete-query.md

 This looks for a `travel` that owns the attribute `start-date` with the value of `2013-12-22`, captures the association between the attribute and the owner as the variable `$r` and finally deletes `$r`.
 This ensures that the attribute instance of type `start-date` and value `2013-12-22` remains associated with any other instance that may own it.

-If we had instead written the query as `match $t isa travel has start-date $st;  $st == 2013-12-22"; delete $st;`, we would have deleted the instance of `start-date` with value `2013-12-22` and its association with all other concept types that previously owned it.
+If we had instead written the query as `match $t isa travel, has start-date $st;  $st == 2013-12-22"; delete $st;`, we would have deleted the instance of `start-date` with value `2013-12-22` and its association with all other concept types that previously owned it.

 ## Summary
 The `delete` query preceded by a `match` clause is used to delete one or more data instances from the knowledge graph.